ilyess-sellami/MISP-TI-Lab/README.md

 ## Overview
-**MacSOC-MISP Lab** is a simulated Security Operations Center (SOC) environment built around **MISP (Malware Information Sharing Platform)**.
-This lab allows security analysts to practice **threat intelligence collection, correlation, and sharing** by simulating real-world cyber threats such as ransomware campaigns, phishing attacks, and network reconnaissance.
+**MISP-TI-Lab** is a simulated Security Operations Center (SOC) environment built around **MISP (Malware Information Sharing Platform)**.
+This lab allows security analysts to practice **threat intelligence collection, correlation, and sharing** by simulating real-world cyber threats such as ransomware campaigns.
 The lab demonstrates how organizations can track, analyze, and respond to cyber threats in a controlled environment.

 ## Objectives